hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 Key switches, stabilizers, and screws should be fixed on their holes.
 Such holes must be void without defect, otherwise parts will be stuck.

 On the other hand, a frame is not so rigorous about "defect".
-Frame should be strong, stiff, and have essential areas to hold parts (screw thread, for example).
+Frame should be strong, stiff, and have essential areas to hold parts (internal screw thread, for example).
 Except for essential areas, a frame can have void to some extent.

 P2PPCB Composer F360 adopts fill/hole method to form a frame.
 Fill: make a block.
 Hole: cut the block.

 Make a block, how?
 By connecting essential areas.
 Where key layout is dense, essential areas overlap each other.
 In this case, simply do "join" operation.
-Where key layout is sparse, bridge connects between essential areas.
+Where key layout is sparse, a bridge connects between essential areas.
 Bridge is a board parallel to the skeleton surface.
 By joining essential areas and a bridge, a block has been made.
 This is **Fill**.

 Cutting the block will be obvious.
 Holes must be void without defect, so fill/hole method doesn't allow fill-after-hole.
 This is **Hole**.